The International Trade Blog arrow Export Compliance

 Export Codes: ECCN vs. HS, HTS and Schedule B | Shipping SolutionsAs an exporter, you must be concerned with the proper classification of your goods and products.

-I hear from many exporters who are confused about the Export Control Classification Number (ECCN) classification for their product and the Harmonized System (HS), Harmonized Tariff Schedule (HTS) and Schedule B numbers for their products.
+Shipping Solutions has been helping exporters with their documentation for more than 25 years, and we continue to hear from many who are confused about the Export Control Classification Number (ECCN) classification for their product and the Harmonized System (HS), Harmonized Tariff Schedule (HTS) and Schedule B numbers for their products.

 First, it’s critical to understand that these classification systems have different purposes.